OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID1.md

 1. should not return sensitive PII in the ID Token in the authorization response, but if it needs to, then it shall encrypt the ID Token.

-#### Requesting the "cpf" Claim

-This profile defines "cpf" as a new standard claim as per clause 5.1 [OIDC]

-The **CPF** number (Cadastro de Pessoas Físicas, [sepeˈɛfi]; Portuguese for "Natural Persons Register") is the **Brazilian** individual taxpayer registry identification.
-This number is attributed by the **Brazilian** Federal Revenue to Brazilians and resident aliens who, directly or indirectly, pay taxes in **Brazil**.
-In the Brasil Open Banking identity model, the cpf is a string consisting of numbers that is 11 characters long and may start with a 0.
-If the cpf Claim is requested as an Essential Claim for the ID Token or UserInfo response with a values parameter requesting a specific cpf value, the Authorization Server MUST return an cpf Claim Value that matches the requested value.
-If this is an Essential Claim and the requirement cannot be met, then the Authorization Server MUST treat that outcome as a failed authentication attempt.

-Name: cpf, Type: String, Regex: '^\d{11}$'

-#### Requesting the "cnpj" Claim

-This profile defines "cnpj" as a new standard claim as per clause 5.1[OIDC]

-**CNPJ**, short for Cadastro Nacional de Pessoas Jurídicas, is an identification number of **Brazilian** companies issued by the **Brazilian** Ministry of Revenue, **in** Portuguese "Secretaria da Receita Federal" or "Ministério da Fazenda".
-In the Brasil Open Banking identity model, individuals can associated with 0 or more CNPJs.
-A CNPJ is a string consisting of numbers that is 14 digits long and may start with a 0, the first eight digits identify the company, the four digits after the slash identify the branch or subsidiary ("0001" defaults to the headquarters), and the last two are checksum digits.
-   For this profile, the cnpj claim must be requested and supplied as the 14 digit number.

-If the cnpj Claim is requested as an Essential Claim for the ID Token or UserInfo response with a values parameter requesting a specific cnpj value, the Authorization Server MUST return an cnpj Claim Value that contains a **set** of CNPJs one of which must match the requested value.
-If this is an Essential Claim and the requirement cannot be met, then the Authorization Server MUST treat that outcome as a failed authentication attempt.

-Name: cnpj, Type: Array of Strings, Array Element Regex: '^\d{14}$'

 #### Requesting the "urn:brasil:openbanking:loa2" or "urn:brasil:openbanking:loa3" Authentication Context Request